Vonng/pigsty/docs/FAQ.md

 <br>
 <details><summary>Which components are included in INFRA</summary>

-- Ansible for automation, deployment, administration;
+- Ansible for automation, deployment, and administration;
-- Nginx for exposing any WebUI service and serve the yum repo;
+- Nginx for exposing any WebUI service and serving the yum repo;
 - Self-Signed CA for SSL/TLS certificates;
 - Prometheus for monitoring metrics
 - Grafana for monitoring/visualization
 - Loki for logging collection
 - AlertManager for alerts aggregation
-- Chronyd for NTP time sync on admin node
+- Chronyd for NTP time sync on the admin node.
-- DNSMasq for dns registration and resolve
+- DNSMasq for DNS registration and resolution.
-- ETCD as DCS for PGSQL HA; (dedicate module)
+- ETCD as DCS for PGSQL HA; (dedicated module)
 - PostgreSQL on meta nodes as CMDB; (optional)
-- Docker for stateless application & tools (optional)
+- Docker for stateless applications & tools (optional)

 </details>